iv461/icey/icey/doc/using_tf.md

 # Using transforms (TF)

-Coordinate system transforms are communicated in ROS over the topic `/tf` and `/tf_static`, so receiving them is inherently an asynchronous operation.
+Coordinate system transforms are communicated in ROS via the `/tf` and `/tf_static` topics, so receiving them is inherently an asynchronous operation.
-ICEY provides different ways for obtaining transforms: The usual `lookup` function (with async/await API), but also synchronizing a topic like a point cloud with a transform.
-ICEY even allows *subscribing* to a transform: A callback will be called every time a transform between two coordinate systems changes.
+ICEY provides several ways to retrieve transforms: The usual `lookup` function (with async/await API), but also synchronizing a topic like a point cloud with a transform.
+ICEY even allows you to *subscribe* to a transform: A callback will be called every time a transform changes between two coordinate systems.

 ## Looking up transforms:

-To lookup a transform at a specific time, you first create a `icey::TransformBuffer`: This is the usual combination of a subscriber on `/tf`/`/tf_static` and a buffer bundled in a single object.
+To lookup a transform at a given time, you first create an`icey::TransformBuffer`: This is the usual combination of a subscriber on `/tf`/`/tf_static` and a buffer bundled into a single object.

 You can then call `lookup` and await it: